Javascript is not enabled.

 Bastiaan Slabbers/NurPhoto/Getty Images

-This historical event dates back to June 19, 1865, when enslaved African Americans in Texas learned that they were free.
+This historical event dates back to June 19, 1865, when enslaved African Americans in Texas learned they were free.
 Although the Emancipation Proclamation declared that as of Jan.
-1, 1863, all slaves in rebellious Southern states were free, it took more than two years for the news to spread to Texas and for officials there to announce slavery had been abolished.
-The holiday commemorating that day is now known as Juneteenth, Freedom Day and/or Emancipation Day, as it marks the day all Black people in the South were finally free.
-Slavery was outlawed nationwide with the ratification of the 15th Amendment six months later.
+1, 1863, and all slaves in rebellious Southern states were free, it took more than two years for the news to spread to Texas and for officials there to announce slavery had been abolished.
+The holiday commemorating that day is known as Juneteenth, Freedom Day and/or Emancipation Day as it marks the day all Black people in the South were finally free.
+Slavery was outlawed nationwide with the ratification of the 13th Amendment six months later.

 Texas was the first state to make Juneteenth a state holiday, in 1980.
-Since then, more than 45 other states have followed suit.
-On June 17, the federal legislation making Juneteenth a national holiday was signed into law after passing unanimously in the U.S. Senate and by a vote of 415-14 in the House.
+Others followed suit throughout the years, before the federal legislation making it a national holiday was signed into law in 2021 after passing unanimously in the U.S. Senate and by a vote of 415-14 in the House.
+Thanks to this, more Americans know about the holiday.

-Whether you've known about Juneteenth your entire life or you're just learning about this important day, it's one everyone can commemorate.
-Here are six ways to do so.
+Whether you’ve known about Juneteenth your entire life or you’re just learning about this important day, it’s one everyone can commemorate.
+Here are eight ways to do so.

 1. Learn the full history